A mattress is a great example of a big household item where you can find a great deal. Trying a mattress

 When in store, you'll most likely be greeted by a salesperson who will ask open-ended questions to determine your needs and be ready with recommendations.

-Remember, it’s their job to look after you so don’t be intimidated by them.
+Remember, it’s their job to look after you and help you know what to look out for when buying a mattress, so don’t be intimidated by them.

 - Are you a side sleeper or do you usually sleep on your back?

 - Do you actually know what type of mattress you’re sleeping on?